 Hacker tools

 Packet sniffers are also used by hackers.
 Be aware that these tools can be used to attack your network as well as to solve problems.
-Packet sniffers can be used as wiretappers to help steal data in transit and they can also contribute to “man in the middle” attacks that alter data in transit and divert traffic in order to defraud a user on the network.
+Packet sniffers can be used as wiretappers to help steal data in transit.
+They can also contribute to man in the middle attacks that alter data in transit and divert traffic in order to defraud a user on the network.
 Invest in intrusion detection systems to protect your network from these forms of unauthorized access

 How do Packet Sniffers and Network Analyzers work?

 A straightforward packet sniffer will copy over all of the packets traveling on the network.
 This can be a problem.
-If t cases, the contents of the packet are not needed for network performance analysis.
+If this is the case, the contents of the packet are not needed for network performance analysis.
 If you want to track network usage over a 24 hour period or over a few days, then storing every packet will occupy a very large amount of disk space — even if you are only taking in the packet headers.
-In these scenarios, it is advisable to sample packets, which means copy every 10th or 20th packet rather than copying over every single one.
+In these scenarios, it is advisable to sample packets, which means copying every 10th or 20th packet rather than copying over every single one.

 Packet Sniffers FAQs